influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/transform-data.md

 ## Add times to your aggregates
-As values are aggregated, the resulting tables do not have a `_time` column because the aggregated record does not inherit a time from the records used in the aggregation.
+As values are aggregated, the resulting tables do not have a `_time` column because the records used for the aggregation all have different timestamps.
+Aggregate functions don't infer what time should be used for the aggregate value, Therefore the `_time` column is dropped.

 A `_time` column is required in the [next operation](#unwindow-aggregate-tables).
 To add one, use the [`duplicate()` function](/flux/v0.7/functions/transformations/duplicate) to duplicate the `_stop` column as the `_time` column for each windowed table.